-August is San Diego's hottest month of the year, but it's still quite pleasant compared to many places with temperatures in the mid to high 70s.
+August is San Diego's hottest month of the year, but it's still quite pleasant with temperatures in the mid to high 70s.
 Surfing season begins, and tuna sportfishing season is in full swing.

-All of summer is a busy tourist time in a city with so many family-oriented attractions, but the crowds get even worse toward the end of the season when visitors from Phoenix and other hotter places head to San Diego to escape the heat.
+All of summer is a busy tourist time in San Diego because of its many family-oriented attractions, but the crowds get even worse toward the end of the summer when visitors from Phoenix and other hotter places head to San Diego to escape the heat.

 San Diego Weather in August

-August is San Diego's best summer month—it's still warm with a low chance of rain, clear days, and little fog.
-Average highs for the month are around 77 degrees, and lows are about 67 degrees.
-Rainfall is a mere 0.02 inches (0.1 cm), and average humidity is about 70 percent.
+August is San Diego's best summer month — it's still warm with a low chance of rain, clear days, and little fog.

 What To Pack